denisos/mixopedia/README.md

 # mixopedia
-An app built with various common react tech: react-intl, react-router-dom, flexbox, redux hooks, typescripe etc.
+An app built with various common react tech: react-intl, react-router-dom, flexbox, redux hooks, typescript, setup with a particular folder structure etc.

 ## Install and run